Grover Cleveland Presidential Dollar (Second Term)

-Grover Cleveland will be the only President honored on two different coins of the Presidential Dollar Program.
-The separate issues are required since he served in the White House during two non-consecutive terms.
+Grover Cleveland was be the only President honored on two different coins of the Presidential Dollar Program.
+The separate issues were required since he served in the White House during two non-consecutive terms.
+On November 15, 2012, the Grover Cleveland 2nd Term Presidential Dollar (Buy on eBay) was released.

 After serving as the 22nd President from 1885-1889, Grover Cleveland lost his bid for reelection to Benjamin Harrison.
 Cleveland ran against Harrison again in the following election and this time prevailed.
 His second term from 1893-1897, was marked by the Panic of 1893 and attempts to deal with an economic depression.

-The Grover Cleveland Presidential Dollar representing his second term will feature a portrait on the obverse designed and sculpted by Don Everhart.
-The inscriptions will include the president’s name, “In God We Trust”, “24th President”, and “1893-1897″.
+The Grover Cleveland Presidential Dollar representing his second term featured a portrait on the obverse designed and sculpted by Don Everhart.
+The inscriptions included the president’s name, “IN GOD WE TRUST,” “24th PRESIDENT,” and “1893-1897.”

-Following suit with the rest of the series, the reverse design will feature an image of the Statue of Liberty designed and sculpted by Don Everhart.
-The inscriptions include “United States of America” and the denomination expressed as “$1″.
-Incuse edge lettering included on each coin will contain the date, mint mark and motto “E Pluribus Unum”.
+Following suit with the rest of the series, the reverse design featured an image of the Statue of Liberty designed and sculpted by Don Everhart.
+The inscriptions included “UNITED STATES OF AMERICA” and the denomination expressed as “$1.”
+Incuse edge lettering on each coin contained the date, mint mark and motto “E PLURIBUS UNUM.”

 • Diameter: 26.5 mm